Visual Odometry with Neuromorphic Resonator Networks: Discussion

-Neuromorphic computing holds great promise in terms of efficiency, as measured by the energy-delay product~\cite{davies2021advancing}.
-Designing algorithms for this unconventional computing architecture, however, is a challenge.
-The currently prevailing programming framework for neuromorphic chips is borrowed from artificial neural networks, often involving deep learning (on- or off-chip).
-This framework parametrizes algorithms with artificial neurons, configured in layered, densely connected, feed-forward networks~\cite{EsserEtAl2016, frenkel20180, shrestha2018slayer, renner2021backpropagation}.
-Unsurprisingly, feed-forward processing with artificial neurons under-uses the capabilities of neuromorphic hardware to yield only modest gains over implementations in traditional computers or GPUs~\cite{davies2021advancing}.
-It is the exploitation of spike-timing, intrinsic neural dynamics, and recurrent architectures~\cite{davies2021advancing, davies2018loihi, frady_2020knn} that yield energy-delay products in neuromorphic hardware exceeding those in conventional computing hardware by orders of magnitudes~\cite{davies2021advancing}.
+Currently, most researchers use deep-learning artificial neural networks as a programming framework for neuromorphic chips.
+This framework parameterizes algorithms with artificial neurons configured in layered, densely connected, feed-forward networks~\cite{EsserEtAl2016, frenkel20180, shrestha2018slayer, renner2021backpropagation}.
+Unsurprisingly, feed-forward processing with artificial neurons underuses neuromorphic architectures to yield only modest gains over implementations in conventional computers or GPUs~\cite{davies2021advancing}.
+It is the exploitation of spike-timing, intrinsic neural dynamics, and recurrent architectures~\cite{davies2021advancing, davies2018loihi, frady_2020knn} that yield orders of magnitude benefits to energy-delay products in neuromorphic hardware~\cite{davies2021advancing}.
+While we present results in CPU simulations here, our architecture expresses all of the above features when converted to a spiking neuromorphic implementation.
+These aspects make the design promising for fully realizing the benefits of neuromorphic devices.